 The debate took place at Graduate School of Design, Harvard University, on November 17th 1982, just some hours after Alexander gave an introductory talk on his “The Nature of Order”, an opus of architectural philosophy that eventually became a four volumes book.

 Since Eisenman was present at Alexander lecture, the core of their debate was shaped by those ideas.
 As the editor of Katarxis (the online magazine on “New Traditional Architecture and Urbanism” from which the following transcription has been reproduced) remarked, the event “can be said to represent an historic occasion: Alexander is presenting his basis for the New Paradigm in Architecture at the same time as Eisenman presents his competing, diametrically opposed, deconstructivist claim for such a Paradigm. “

-Despite the evident partisanship for Alexander, to whom I am not a supporter after all, I strongly suggest you to read the Katarxis’ editors’ Comment on the Debate.
+Despite the evident partisanship for Alexander, of which I am not a supporter after all, I strongly suggest you to read the Katarxis’ editors’ Comment on the Debate.
 (Also reproduced here at the end of the post)

 Influences: Alexander and Eisenman at SW Oregon Architect